 Disneyland Hotel Exclusive Access

-One of my favorite perks of staying onsite is Extra Magic Hour.
-Guests who are staying at the Disneyland Hotel get access to California Adventure park an entire hour earlier than the general public.
-Extra Magic Hour alternates days, the full details here.
+One of my favorite perks of staying onsite is Early Entry.
+Guests who are staying at the Disneyland Hotel get access to Disneyland Park and California Adventure Park an entire hour earlier than the general public.

-How do I get into California Adventure during Extra Magic Hour?
-Use your hotel room key (with valid dates listed) to show attendants at the park entry point in the morning.
+How do I get into the theme parks during Early Entry?
+Use your hotel room key to show attendants at the park entry point in the morning.
+You may also be asked to show your reservation on the Disneyland app.
 Your entire hotel party may enter the park with you (with one hotel room key), provided your room key dates are valid and everyone has theme park admission.

 Can guests of the Disneyland Hotel use the Grand Californian entrance to California Adventure?
 No, this entrance is only available for Grand Californian Hotel guests with valid theme park admission in the morning.
 Later in the afternoon, Disney cast members may allow anyone with valid theme park admission to use the entrance as well.

-Disneyland Hotel exclusive park hours deal: Guest staying at the Disneyland Hotel get access to Extra Magic Hour, like I mentioned above.
-Extra Magic Hour is a huge perk of staying on-site at Disneyland Resort.
-Extra Magic Hour is offered each day of your visit, with valid theme park admission.
-Read all about Extra Magic Hour here.
+Disneyland Hotel exclusive park hours deal: Guest staying at the Disneyland Hotel get access to Early Entry, like I mentioned above.
+Early Entry is a huge perk of staying on-site at Disneyland Resort.
+Early Entry is offered each day of your visit, with valid theme park admission.
+Read all about Early Entry here.
 While this deal isn’t exactly a discount, it does get you more time in the parks and maximizes your cost-per-hour ratio.

 The Disneyland Hotel Rooms